afainer/cleven/README.md

    is performed only for the geometry of the polygonal model.
 No textures or colors of vertexes/polygons are used.

+Also, added a minimal Bullet Physics wrapper.
+Currently, it does nothing but initializes the physics system.

 Cleven was tested on SBCL and GNU/Linux.
 Memory mapped voxel maps on Windows are not supported, but this support is planned.